 Take our your charming jars, pitchers, and whatnots and use them to carry your daffodil flower arrangements.
 To make them last longer, snip the end of the stems daily and change the water to prevent the bacterial growth, which causes speedy wilting and browning of the flowers.

 Our latest Spring Collection features the finest flowers of this season, including tulips, peonies, daffodils, and more!
-Check it out now and get your orders for same day flower delivery anywhere in Los Angeles and Orange County.
+Check it out now and get your orders for same-day flower delivery in Los Angeles and Orange County.

 Daffodil: The remarkable story of the world's most popular spring flower by Noel Kingsbury